-A 28-year-old unbooked female primigravida was posted for

-emergency cesarean section during labour.
-She had complaints of dyspnoea, early fatigability and history of cyanotic spells during heavy exertion before her pregnancy.
-All her symptoms were more pronounced during pregnancy and she was diagnosed a case of "Tetralogy of Fallot" with right to left shunt.
+A 28 year female primigravida was posted for emergency cesarean section, having complaints of dyspnoea, early fatigability and history of cyanotic spells during heavy exertion before her pregnancy.
+All her symptoms exaggerated during pregnancy and she was diagnosed a case of "tetralogy of fallot" with right to left shunt.
 She had history of taking beta blocker (propanolal) and digitalis off on.
-Her cesarean section was decided because of failed progression of labor due to cephalo-pelvic disproportion.
+Her cesarean section was decided because of failed progression of labor because of cephalo-pelvic disproportion.
 She was found cyanotic and her SpO2 was 85-86%.
 Clubbing and murmur was present.
 Her ABG showed PaO2-61mmHg PaCO2-31mmHg pH 7.46.
-Haemoglobin in ABG 16 gm% .

-As patient came in emergency operating room, her other investigations were not available at time of surgery.
+Haemoglobin in ABG 16 gm%.
+As patient came in emergency her other investigations were not available at time of surgery.
 General anaesthesia was planned for her surgery.
 Ranitidine and Metaclopromide was given half an hour before surgery.
 Amoxicillin was also given for prophylaxis.
 ECG, NIBP and SpO2 monitors were attached.
 500 ml Ringer lactate given and patient was induced with ketamine 2mg/kg and Thiopentone 1mg/kg.
 Scholine 1.5mg/kg was given and her trachea was intubated with rapid sequence.
 Vecuronium 0.08mg/kg was given when effect of scholine was washed out.
 Anaesthesia was maintained with 50% O2 and 50% N2O and sevoflurane.
 Phenylephrine 50 μgm bolus repeatd on 20 minute to increase SVR and maintain saturation above 95%.
-After delivery of baby there was sudden fall of saturation, ringer's lactate 200ml and phenylephrine 50 μgm given but saturation was not improved and it was diagnosed as 'Tet spell' and Propanolol 1mg was given after which she gained SpO2 90%.
+After delivery of baby there was sudden fall of saturation, ringer's lactate 200ml and phenylephrine 50 μgm given but saturation was not improved and it was diagnosed as Tet spell and Propanolal 1mg was given after which she gained SpO2 90%.
 Fentanyl 2μgm/kg was also given.
 Oxytocin was avoided.
 Uterus contracted slowly spontaneously.
-On completion of surgery the patient was reversed with neostigmine 0.05mg/kg and glycopyrolate 0.01 mg/kg. and she gained consciousness.
-In postoperative period she had
+On completion of surgery patient was reversed with neostigmine 0.05mg/kg and glycopyrolate 0.01 mg/kg. and she gained consciousness.
+In postoperative period she had SpO2 of 85-86%.

-\mbox{SpO}2 of 85-86%.
 She was further referred to cardiothoracic department.